YueLin301/yuelin301.github.io/_posts/2023-06-25-Computation-Graph-Visualization.md

     graph.view()
 ```

 > Applying Gumbel-Softmax may cause `NaN` during training.
-Changing the data type of the variable to float64 seems to have avoided this issue.
+Changing the data type of the variable to `float64` seems to have avoided this issue.
 {: .prompt-warning }

+> Jang, Eric, Shixiang Gu, and Ben Poole.
+"Categorical reparameterization with gumbel-softmax." arXiv preprint arXiv:1611.01144 (2016).
+{: .prompt-info }

 ## Model Structure